 It is also a requirement of the Solvency Standard that the company have and comply with a board endorsed liquidity management plan for each health benefits fund it conducts.
 The liquidity management plan must include board approved minimum liquidity requirements and management action triggers should liquidity fall below the minimum set down by the board.

-At 30 June 2014, the company had a board endorsed liquidity management plan in place and would meet the liquidity requirements had the new standard applied at 30 June 2014.
+The company has a board endorsed liquidity management plan in place and all liquidity requirements were met at 30 June 2015.

 Note 4.
 Other income